magento/magento2-functional-testing-framework/docs/update.md

 # Update the Magento Functional Testing Framework

 <div class="bs-callout bs-callout-info" markdown="1">
 Both Magento `2.2` and `2.3` supports MFTF `2.5.3` ([Find your version][] of the MFTF).
 </div>

-**Tests and the Framework itself are stored in different repositories.**
+Tests and the Framework itself are stored in different repositories.

 *  Tests are stored in Module's directory.
-* The MFTF is installed separately (usually as a Composer dependency)
+*  MFTF is installed separately (usually as a Composer dependency)

-While pulling the latest Magento codebase, you are going to get Tests and it's dependencies (eg. Action Groups).

-To understand types of update - please follow the [Versioning][] page.
+To understand different types of update - please follow the [Versioning][] page.

 ## Patch version update